37

 Poor Value

-The financial data raises serious concerns about International Baptist College and Seminary.
-With a net cost of $14,660 per year and median graduate earnings of only $39,556 ten years out, the estimated payback period exceeds 43.6 years.
-For most students, the financial return does not justify the cost.
+We'll be straight with you: the numbers at International Baptist College and Seminary are a real concern.
+With a net cost of $14,660 per year and the typical graduate earning only $39,556 ten years out, the estimated payback period exceeds 43.6 years.
+For most students, the financial return does not justify the cost - go in with your eyes open.

 Rankings & Links